baltejbal/SWATCH/README.md

 # Production Testing
 Schematics for an acrylic case can be found [here](https://github.com/baltejbal/SWATCH/blob/master/Enclosure_CorelDraw.cdr).
 The case encloses the Raspberry Pi 3B+ and the PCB.

 With the case cut and assembled, you now have a functioning, portable heartrate monitor.
 Portability may be an issue depending on further integration you may have planned.
 The case dimensions are very tightly-fitting with the Raspberry Pi Model B+ board, and the provided PCB is about as small as it can get without using highly-specialized etching machines for thinner traces.

 This concludes the build instructions for the AdaFruit Heartrate Sensor and the MCP3008 ADC.

+# Reproducible
+Ensuring that the steps are followed accurately and the user is familiar with working with the Raspberry pi, Heartrate Sensor and the MCP3008 ADC this is a project that can be recreated using the build instrustions posted above.